Lancaster judge rules service dog that bit neighbor a threat to public; to decide malamute's fate next week

 In the days following the incident, Durkin said, she was unable to work or drive because of the pain and swelling in her arms.
 She couldn't shower on her own, prepare meals for herself or her children and had trouble sleeping, she said.

-More than a month after the attack, Durkin testified, she still has pain in her arms and will seek a specialist because she's concerned about nerve damage.
+More than a month after the attack, Durkin testified, she still has pain in her arms and has an upcoming appointment with a specialist because she's concerned about nerve damage.

 Gilley said in court that he's had Bandit since the dog was about 6 weeks old and the dog has helped him mentally and physically.
 Bandit helps Gilley control his seizures and protects him when he is seizing.
 Since Bandit was taken, Gilley said his seizures have been "a lot worse" and more frequent.